apprunjs/apprun-docs/docs/architecture.md

 ### Update

-The _update_ is a collection of named event handlers, or a dictionary of event handlers.
+The _update_ is a collection of named event handlers or a dictionary of event handlers.
 Each event handler creates a new state from the current state.
 ```js
 const update = {
   '+1': state => state + 1,